 If you named multiple co-executors because you did not want to hurt anyone’s feelings, you may wish to let them know they can choose to decline the role and let the alternate serve.
 This is known as “renouncing” the role of executor and means that a named executor can decline the appointment and let the other executors, or alternate executor, serve instead.
 Renunciations are common where multiple executors have been named in a Will, since inefficiencies and logistical challenges can occur when 2 or 3 people have been designated as co-executors.
 Renunciations also occur when a first named executor has moved out of state, is sick, or otherwise not able or willing to take on the responsibility of administering your estate.
 Renouncing does not mean that the executor is giving up their share or the right to receive distributions from your estate.

-Disclaimer: We recommend that you receive ongoing legal advice from an elder law attorney before attempting to navigate the Medicaid application process.
-If you have questions or wish to secure our services, please contact us.
+Disclaimer: We recommend that you receive ongoing legal advice from an estate attorney before attempting to administer a trust or an estate.
+If you wish to secure our services to provide guidance and representation in connection with a trust or estate administration, please contact us.